ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/software.md

 Installing Simple Bioinformatics Software
 ===========================================

-**1\.** Let's install some simple software.
-We will first install a read trimming called **sickle** written by members of the Bioinformatics Core.
+**1\.** Let's spend some more time installing software.
+We will first install an Illumina read trimmer called **sickle** written by members of the Bioinformatics Core.
 The source code for many bioinformatics software are on github.... sickle is found on the [Bioinformatics Core github page](https://github.com/ucdavis-bioinformatics).

 ---